Rahsaan Patterson: 2009–present: Bleuphoria, Touring, New Album

 After the release of Wines and Spirits, Rahsaan resumed touring throughout the U.S. and overseas, and working with several recording artists.
-On December 14, 2010 a new song was available on iTunes, "Easier Said Than Done", a slow funk groove aimed as the lead single from his new album.
+On December 14, 2010, a new song was available on iTunes, "Easier Said Than Done", a slow funk groove aimed as the lead single from his new album.
 On February 12, 2011, he performed at B.B.
 King's Blues Club to a sold out crowd, the show received rave reviews.
-Patterson continues to tour across the U.S. and also completing recording for his new soon to be released sixth studio album, scheduled for release this year.
-March 2011, after a concert in Ram's Head Tavern in Annapolis, MD, Patterson spoke about his album, Bleuphoria during a brief interview for thesoulcialista.
+In March 2011, after a concert in Ram's Head Tavern in Annapolis, MD, Patterson spoke about his album, Bleuphoria during a brief interview for thesoulcialista.

 In 2019, Rahsaan released the new single "Sent from Heaven" and announced his new album Heroes & Gods will release on May 17 that year.

 Personal life

 Patterson is openly gay.
-In a 2008 discussion about being a gay artist with LGBT-centric network Logo, for example, he said that "For me, it's not about being 'the gay artist'; I'm an artist."
+In a 2008 discussion about being a gay artist with LGBT-centric network Logo, for example, he said "For me, it's not about being 'the gay artist'; I'm an artist."
 In an interview with BET's Daily Voice, Patterson further clarified that "I've never been in the closet or hiding anything."